 The Myth of the Jesus Myth

 The skeptics' idea that Jesus was not a historical figure and that the entirety of the Christian faith was a fabrication of man is both ludicrous and has been debunked many times over by many authors, historians and theologians—particularly after Dan Brown's books inundated Western culture.
 However, the internet has perpetuated this ill-informed position and breathed new life into it, influencing many skeptics' beliefs.
 In fact, I've even met professing Christians who believe some of the conspiracy myths regarding Jesus, Paul, biblical historicity, and the Council of Nicaea.
-So I feel it would be beneficial to reiterate historical fact rather than allow internet memes, pop-culture, and word of mouth to cause confusion.
+So it might be beneficial to reiterate historical fact rather than allow internet memes, pop-culture, and word of mouth to prevail.

 The first issue that I run into is that people have become so distrusting of religion in the West, that they actually doubt even the historical existence of its prominent figures.
 In their minds, nothing in the holy books of any religion is true—it's all pure fantasy.
 Of course not all holy books are equal in this regard, but the Bible has lengthy sections of purely historical accounts with very little theological content and many facets of them have been verified by modern archaeology—often to the surprise of the "experts."
 For example, the city of Petra in modern day Jordan was thought to be "just another biblical myth" until it was discovered in 1812.
 Many skeptics thought Pontious Pilate to be a mythological figure of biblical lore as well, until archaeological evidence discovered in 1961 proved him to be a real historical figure exactly as scripture described.